-18. Where adverse impacts are found unavoidable, MOHFW will plan to mitigate them in accord with the following the principles:
+- 18. Where adverse impacts are found unavoidable, MOHFW will plan to mitigate them in accord with the following the principles: - Resettlement of the project affected persons will be planned and developed as an integral part of the development and construction activity design. - Absence of legal titles in cases of public land users will not be considered a bar to assistance, especially for the socio-economically vulnerable groups. - Vulnerability, in terms of socioeconomic characteristics of the affected persons/ households will be identified and mitigated according to the provisions adopted in this SMF. - Homestead-losers, including the poor and vulnerable households squatting on public lands, will be assisted with physical relocation and provision of basic facilities like water supply, sanitation, etc.

-- Resettlement of the project affected persons will be planned and developed as an integral part of the development and construction activity design. - Absence of legal titles in cases of public land users will not be considered a bar to assistance, especially for the socioeconomically vulnerable groups. - Vulnerability, in terms of socioeconomic characteristics of the affected persons / households will be identified and mitigated according to the provisions adopted in this RPSMF. - Homestead-losers, including the poor and vulnerable non-titled households living on public lands, will be assisted with physical relocation and provided with basic facilities like water supply, sanitation, etc. - Assets like equipment, machineries or parts/components thereof that can be dismantled and moved away intact will not be eligible for compensation.
+- People, who are economically well-off and use public lands/properties for free, will not qualify for financial or any other form of assistance4.
+However, their economic status in terms of land ownership and other income sources will be considered for eligibility for compensation in particular if the person is dependent on the structure and the activities therein being affected by the Project activity, then they may be compensated. - Assets like equipments, machineries or parts/components thereof that can be dismantled and moved away intact will not be eligible for compensation.
 The owners will however be paid the actual expenses of dismantling and moving them. - Where development and construction activities cause community-wide impacts, affecting community facilities, access to common property resources, etc., MOHFW will rebuild them with its own resources and/or provide alternatives in consultation with the user communities.